howardwu/wagyu/README.md

 ## 1. Overview

-Wagyu is a lightweight command-line utility to generate a cryptocurrency wallet.
+Wagyu is a feature-rich command-line utility to generate a cryptocurrency wallet.

 Wagyu enables developers to build their own cryptocurrency application using the following modules.